Sports are a great way to learn leadership, initiative, cooperation and time management.

 - to motivate students to lead active and healthy lives

 - to build leadership skills within the framework of team sports

-- to encourage teamwork and competition in a positive manner
+- to encourage teamwork, hard work, and competition in a positive manner

 - to expand skills and knowledge gained from the physical education program.